All Products

 Document Center

-File Storage NAS:Mount an SMB file system on a macOS client over a VPN
+File Storage NAS:Mount an SMB file system on macOS over a VPN

-In most cases, you must mount an File Storage NAS (NAS) file system on a compute node that belongs to the same Alibaba Cloud account, the same region, and the same virtual private cloud (VPC).
-If you want to mount a NAS file system on a macOS client, you must connect the macOS client to the VPC where the NAS file system resides.
-This topic describes how to mount a Server Message Block (SMB) file system on a macOS client over a virtual private network (VPN) and how to access the SMB file system by using the Kerberos protocol.
+To mount a File Storage NAS (NAS) file system on a macOS client, you must connect the macOS client to the file system's virtual private cloud (VPC).
+This topic describes how to mount a Server Message Block (SMB) file system over a virtual private network (VPN) and then access the it securely using the Kerberos protocol with Active Directory (AD).

 Prerequisites

-1. Connect the macOS client to the VPC by using a VPN gateway.
+1. Connect your Mac to the VPC through VPN.
 For more information, see Connect a macOS client to a VPC.

 In Step 2: Create an SSL server, Client Subnet and Local Network must be unique.
 The value of Local Network is the CIDR block of the VPC.
-You can log on to the VPC console and view the CIDR block of the VPC on the VPC details page.
+Log on to the VPC console and view the CIDR block of the VPC on the VPC details page.

 • Check the network connectivity